High on Hampi

 Muhammadan watch tower

-Believed to be built by Ahmad Khan, military officer under King Devaraya II in 1439, the watch tower is rare Islamic prayer hotspot in Hampi.
+Built 1439 by Ahmad Khan, a military officer under Devaraya II.
+One of the rare Islamic prayer sites at Hampi.

 Hazara Rama temple

-Goddess Pampa was considered as consort of Lord Shiva, who had blessed Devaray I to build this temple and the story of the same is inscribed across the temple.
-The carvings depict story of Ramayana in hunderd and eight panels and ends in Lava-Kusha episodes.
+Goddess Pampa was Shiva’s consort here.
+The story of her blessing Devaraya I to build the temple is inscribed across the walls.
+The Ramayana runs across 108 panels and ends in the Lava-Kusha episode.

 Queen’s bath